 Financial aid is available to students entering the program on a regular basis.
-This aid is typically given in the form of a half-tuition remission research assistantship which has a small stipend of no less than $1200 per year.
-Some students may be eligible to receive up to three-quarters tuition remission based on merit.
-Three full tuition remission Minority Fellowships which include a minimum stipend of $3500 are available for minority students.
+This aid is typically given in the form of a half tuition remission research assistantship which has a small stipend of no less than $1,250 per year.
+There are also three full tuition remission Minority Fellowships which include a minimum stipend of $3,500 available for aspiring Minority Scholars.
 In the second and third years of training Ph.D. students are eligible to teach undergraduate courses as Teaching Fellows.
-These positions earn the student a $2400 stipend and three credits of tuition remission.
-In future years some entering students may receive only one-quarter tuition remission research assistantships due to budgetary constraints.
+These positions earn the student a $2,400 stipend and three credits of tuition remission.
+In future years some entering students may receive only one-quarter remission research assistantships due to budgetary constraints.
 All students should submit financial aid forms at the same time that they are applying for admission to the program.
-Questions about funding for international students should be directed to the Program Director, Nicholas Papouchis, Ph.D., 718-488-1164, firstname.lastname@example.org.
+Questions about funding for International students should be directed to the Program Director, Nicholas Papouchis, Ph.D., ABPP, at 718-488-1164, firstname.lastname@example.org.